Partnership

 However, according to well-established case law, judges have the discretion to deviate from this criterion.
 They may assign the business to one or more heirs who were actively involved in its operations, even if they do not hold the majority share.
 This discretion must be justified, typically by referencing the need to preserve the business’s continuity.

 The professionals at Agenzia delle Successioni are available to assist heirs facing such situations.
-Requesting a free consultation is easy just fill out the form on our website.
+Requesting a consultation is easy just fill out the form on our website.

 Customer Service